 Failure to return library materials is a violation of Augusta City ordinance 12.04(1) (m) and is punishable by a fine of “not less than $10.00 and no more than $100.00” plus court costs and penalty assessment and in default of payment thereof, shall be confined in the county jail of Eau Claire County for a period not to exceed 90 days.

-If materials are damaged so as to be judged by the library as being unsuitable for the collection, the patron must pay the replacement cost.
+If materials are damaged so as to be judged by the library as being unsuitable for the collection, library staff will assess damage charges.
 Notice of these charges will be sent to the borrower.

 Once a patron has paid for damaged materials, the patron is allowed to keep those materials.
 The director will then decide if the same item(s) or another selection will be bought.